Taiwan has a well-developed healthcare system and medical facilities, so you can generally expect to receive quality care.

-As you may have heard that Taiwan has the best healthcare system in the world.
+As you may have heard Taiwan has the best healthcare system in the world.
 People even come to Taiwan for “medical tourism,” due to Taiwan’s low cost and high quality medical care.
-Getting sick is the last thing you like to happen when you are enjoying your Taiwan tour, but thankfully, you are in Taiwan!
+Getting sick is the last thing you like to happen when you are enjoying your Taiwan tour.
+Thankfully, you are in Taiwan!
 How good is it?
 Let the foreigners living in Taiwan tell you!
 (Read more: Taiwan Medical Service Ranked First in the World)

 National Health Insurance

 Taiwan adopted a national health insurance system in 1995 managed by

 National Health Insurance (NHI) Administration.
 It is a single payer system for healthcare and is compulsory for all Taiwanese residents, which includes foreigners working in the country.
 (Read more: Taiwan’s single-payer success story — and its lessons for America)

 The characteristics of the Taiwanese system include affordable, generally user-friendly, comprehensive population coverage, short waiting times, and a national health insurance database for planning, monitoring and evaluating health services.

 This innovative and ingenious smart card system (NHI IC Card), which all patient information is stored, used and can be made available by authorized parties as and when required.
 And this, play a key role during 2020 the coronavirus epidemic.
 (Read also: Big Data Helps Taiwan Fight Coronavirus)